stats_distribution_exponential

 Return value

 The result is a scalar or an array, with a shape conformable to the arguments, and the same type as the input arguments.
-If lambda is non-positive, the result is NaN.
+If non-positive lambda or scale, the result is NaN.

 Example